ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-hidden-attribute">`hidden` attribute</h4>

 The `[hidden]` attribute has been removed from Ionic's global stylesheet.
 The `[hidden]` attribute can continue to be used, but developers will get the [native `hidden` implementation](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) instead.
-The main difference is that the native implementation does not use `!important`, so it is easier to override.
+The main difference is that the native implementation is easier to override using `display` than Ionic's implementation.

 Developers can add the following CSS to their global stylesheet if they need the old behavior: